in Calabasas, CA

 Cognitive-behavioral therapy (CBT) was developed by Aaron T. Beck in the 1960s.
-CBT intervenes at the level of cognitions, or thoughts, to help people develop more realistic ways of thinking to improve thier mood and behavior.
-Specifically, CBT seeks to correct what are commonly referred to as cognitive distortions.
+CBT intervenes at the level of cognitions, or thoughts, to help people develop more balanced, healthy, and realistic ways of thinking to improve thier mood and behavior.
+Specifically, CBT seeks to change what are commonly referred to as cognitive distortions.
 There are many different types of cognitive distortions; for example, catastrophizing or thinking the worst case scenario.
 Oftentimes, CBT therapists will have clients keep a thought record to help them catch, check, and change their cognitive distortions.
 There are many apps now available such as MoodKit, Mood Tools, and Moodnotes to help you do so.

-First of all, it can be very dismissive or invalidating as though "it is all in your head."
-More importantly, it is not so easy to just change your thoughts!
-In fact, there is research that shows that trying to stop or control your thinking is not only ineffective but can actually cause a kind of rebound effect (Abramowitx, Tolin, & Street, 2001; Campbell-Sills, Barlow, Brown, & Hofmn, 2006; Wenzlaff & Wegner, 2000).
+But many people find it difficult.
+In fact, there is research that shows trying to stop or control your thinking can actually backfire (Abramowitx, Tolin, & Street, 2001; Campbell-Sills, Barlow, Brown, & Hofmn, 2006; Wenzlaff & Wegner, 2000).